ethan-25/only-philly-sports/README.md

 ## Notes

-* Phillies double-headers will not display correctly.
-It will only get info for the second game
 * Games lasting over midnight will not display correctly.
 Instead, it will show the upcoming game
 * Times are only in 24-hour format in EST
 * Scores reset at midnight